Docs » Monitor services and hosts in Splunk Infrastructure Monitoring » Monitor Amazon Web Services

 See the AWS official documentation for a list of the available AWS metrics and other data, or see the metadatada Splunk Observability Cloud provides for AWS.

 By default, Splunk Observability Cloud brings in data from all supported AWS services associated with your account, with certain limitations.
-To manage the amount of data to import, see Control the data and metadata to import.
+To manage the amount of data to import, see Manage Amazon Web Services data import.

 Uniquely identifying AWS instances